tmgthb/Autonomous-Agents/README.md

 <div id="why"></div>
----

 #### Why Autonomous Agents work?

-This section includes important research papers establishig key concepts on the theory behind Autonomous Agents.
-The attempt is to build the following story:

-1. LLMs is trained to predict next-word, but in fact leads to (massively) Multi-task learning (See here Jason Wei presentation illustrating this in more detail).
+In this section, I will attempt to illustrate the key question: Why Autonomous Agents work?

+1. LLMs ares trained to predict the next-word.
+Yet, this simple training objective results a [Massively Multi-task learning](#extreme) and its very [generic](#extreme): learning"<input, output>"-relationship can be seen as next-word prediction.
-2. Data scaling leads to Emerging Abilities to perform increasing number of tasks with larger models compared to smaller ones.
+2. [Emerming Abilities](#emerging) emerge on larger models compared to smaller ones: such as [CoT](#cot).
-3. Chain-of-Thought and In-Context Learning are examples of Self-Recursive Learning during Inference time with LLMs. = LLMs can be triggered to Self-Improve its outputs during Inference.
+3. [CoT](#cot) and In-Context Learning are examples of Self-Recursive Learning during Inference time with LLMs. = LLMs can be triggered to Self-Improve its outputs during Inference.
 4. STaR is an example of Self-Recursive Learning by Fine-tuning LLMs using CoT-prompted reasoning. = LLMs can be triggered to Self-Improve its model weights by learning to Fine-tune using its outputs.
 5. LLMs can be triggered to CoT in Tree/Graph-like structures.
 6. Toolchaing* performs effective search of optimal CoT reasoning in a Tree-like structures and it manages to keep the computing time limited with A*-search algorithm.